ajbouh/qa/README.md

 10. Automatically partition Rails tests across multiple databases, one per worker (Using custom ActiveRecord integration logic).
 If the required test databases do not exist, they will be setup automatically before tests begin.
 NOTE This functionality is highly experimental.
 Disable it with `-warmup=false`.
 Please [open an issue](https://github.com/ajbouh/qa/issues/new) if you have trouble.

+11. A faster and more focused development cycle.
+QA can prioritize test ordering based on the test files you're changing with `qa auto`.

 ## What languages and test frameworks does QA support?

 Ruby's RSpec, MiniTest, test-unit.
 Be sure to use `bundle exec` when you run qa, if you're managing dependencies with Bundler.
 For example, if you're using rspec: